As an Amazon Associate, I earn from qualifying purchases.

 Learn how to make lip balm that works like a dream!
 This homemade chapstick recipe uses only five ingredients and can be made in just a few minutes.

 If you’re the kind of person who has at least two backup chapsticks, you’re going to LOVE this homemade lip balm recipe.
-It’s ready in a flash and uses only healthy ingredients that are easy to find.
+It’s ready in a flash and ingredients that are easy to find.

 How to Make Lip Balm Supply list